cybervoid/C_Repository/README.md

 # C_Repository
 A repository for writing code in C

-## Abstraction
-Taking advice from a friend, the main purpose of this repository is to improve my personal understanding of the **fundamental** concepts relating to software engineering.

 ## Overview
 This repository intends to create a working set of nodes between two (or more) devices (Raspberry Pi's).
 Its specifically intends to cover the various topics necessary for a strong understanding in computer science.

 #### Note
-Some of these fundamentals will also be covered using the [Go programming](https://github.com/cybervoid/GoRepository) language.
+Some fundamentals will also be covered using the [Go programming](https://github.com/cybervoid/GoRepository) language.

 ## Repository Contents
 1. [C_Beginners](./C_Beginners) - a repository for C programming beginners, based upon Udemy C Programming.
 See [Resources Section](#resources) class for C beginners.